pdstools.adm.Aggregates¶

 - Returns:

-A Polars DataFrame containing the configuration summary.
+A Polars DataFrame containing the configuration summary with the following fields:

 - Return type: